Gene Declercq, Ph.D, LCCE

 Lee Ann Adelsheim is a current MPH student in Epidemiology and Biostatistics at the Boston University School of Public Health.
 She is a current MCH research fellow with Dr. Declercq for the 2018 academic year.
 Lee Ann’s interest in maternal and women’s health began when she interned with Frontier Nursing University in Hyden, KY.
 She is particularly interested in using research to support equitable access to reproductive health care for women of all backgrounds.
 Lee Ann previously served as an AmeriCorps member in the National Health Corps Florida at the Women’s Center of Jacksonville working with a breast cancer support group.

 Corie Bussell Paz received her MPH in Maternal and Child Health from Boston University in 2014.
 Corie’s past experience includes working as a Certified Lactation Counselor in the hospital setting and as a Peer Counselor with the WIC program, impacting the course of breastfeeding for over 2,500 new and experienced mothers.
 Corie has volunteered as a Birth Doula and became interested in promoting and protecting normal birth while researching her undergraduate thesis on the birth experiences of Brazilian mothers in the United States.
 For the past two years Corie has resided in rural northern Brazil, managing an off-grid organic cattle ranch with her husband and two children (the oldest born in-hospital and breastfed for the first year and the second born in an empowering, planned home birth and still breastfeeding strong at four).
 Corie is currently available for off-site contract work and will be looking soon in Sao Paulo for a position in hopes of continuing her work in humanizing the birthing experience and protecting breastfeeding.
-Corie contributed to the researching of international birth data for the map section and research, data input, and formatting of the state-by-state section.
+Corie contributed to the researching of international birth data for the map section and research, and data input.

 Lucy is a 2012 graduate of BUSPH and worked with Prof. Declercq as a HRSA Fellow for the 2010-2011 academic year.
 Currently, Lucy is the Associate Director of Communications at Community Catalyst, a health care advocacy nonprofit.
 Lucy provides strategic communications support to state advocates and federal partners across a range of Community Catalyst projects.
 Prior to joining Community Catalyst, Lucy worked for Spitfire Strategies, a communications firm that works with non-profits and foundations committed to social change.
 Before Spitfire, Lucy worked for former U.S. Senator Christopher Dodd in his office and on his campaign for the 2008 Democratic Presidential nomination.
 Lucy holds a bachelor’s degree from Williams College and a master’s in public health in Maternal and Child Health from the Boston University School of Public Health.
 Working closely with Gene Declercq, Lucy did much of the initial work to design and launch the Birth by the Numbers website.